Wouter-Bekker-AI/CtrlSpeak/docs/tooling.md

         handle_screen()
 ```

-SocialRobot consumes this module to decide whether the user asked for a screenshot or clipboard capture, to switch between identities when the user says “chat with assistant/default,” and to close an active session when the user says “goodbye assistant/default.”
+SocialRobot consumes this module to decide whether the user asked for a screenshot or clipboard capture and to switch between identities when the user says “chat with assistant/default.”
+The CtrlSpeak transcription server inspects the same registry before forwarding speech to SocialRobot so both “chat with …” and “goodbye …” requests are handled in the parent process.
+This keeps shutdowns and relaunches consistent with the tray and hotkey controls.
 When you add new keywords, update the relevant identity system prompts (so assistants know which phrases to suggest) and refresh any UX documentation that references the trigger vocabulary.

 ### Conversation keywords

 `configure_identity_keywords()` keeps the voice trigger list synchronized with the identity folders.
 Once configured, the helpers recognize:

-- `chat with <identity>` – immediately relaunches SocialRobot with the requested identity (no action is taken when the user asks for the already-active persona).
+- `chat with <identity>` – immediately relaunches SocialRobot with the requested identity via the transcription server (no action is taken when the user asks for the already-active persona).
-- `goodbye <identity>` – immediately ends the current conversation and shuts the bot down.
+- `goodbye <identity>` – immediately ends the current conversation and shuts the bot down from the CtrlSpeak main process before SocialRobot processes the utterance.

 The `<identity>` placeholder uses the directory names under `third_party/social_robot/identities/`.
 Call `configure_identity_keywords()` whenever you add or remove identities (for example, during application startup) to keep the registry current.

 The same registry now powers the push-to-talk workflow: when the user holds the right Ctrl hotkey, CtrlSpeak transcribes the utterance and checks it against these keywords before typing anything.
 Phrases like “chat with assistant” launch the corresponding bot immediately, “chat with default” first stops any existing session before starting the default identity, and “goodbye <identity>” routes through the same shutdown helper used by the tray menu.
-Because the text insertion path never runs for handled keywords, make sure any new phrases you add here have matching automation hooks so the hotkey remains in sync with voice-triggered behaviour.
+Because the text insertion path never runs for handled keywords, make sure any new phrases you add here have matching automation hooks so the hotkey and transcription server remain in sync with voice-triggered behaviour.

 ### Testing guidance